Variables are Containers for Storing Data

 If you put a number in quotes, it will be treated as a text string.

-After the declaration, the variable has no value (technically it has the
+After the declaration, the variable has no value (technically it is

 To assign a value to the variable, use the equal sign: